01 of 11

-Founded in 1929 as the first museum dedicated entirely to contemporary art, MoMA is host to an impressive collection of modern artistic efforts in a variety of media, including paintings, sculpture, design and even film.
-They even offer special events and activities for families with children as young as four, making it a very family-friendly choice as well!
+Founded in 1929 as the first museum dedicated entirely to contemporary art, MoMA, in Midtown East, is host to an impressive collection of modern artistic efforts in a variety of media that includes paintings, sculpture, design, and film.
+The museum offers special events and activities for families with children as young as 4, making it a very family-friendly choice.Continue to 9 of 11 below.

 Museum of the Moving Image

 The Museum of the Moving Image focuses on film, television, and digital media and their impact on culture and society.
 Located in Astoria, Queens, the museum is easily accessible by subway, just a short ride from Manhattan, and is a great destination for film buffs and families alike.Continue to 10 of 11 below.

 10 of 11

 The New York Historical Society, on the Upper West Side, offers visitors an opportunity to see a collection that reveals much of New York's history.
 The collection includes Tiffany lamps, decorative objects, paintings, and furniture, and there are frequent special exhibits, as well as the Dimenna Children's History Museum.Continue to 11 of 11 below.